A Message From City Manager Kenneth Williams and Police Chief Bo Kidd On George Floyd Death

-To say I was upset when I saw the video leading to the death of George Floyd is an understatement.
+To say I was upset when I saw the video that captured the death of George Floyd is an understatement.
 His death was unnecessary, preventable, and not least to say, criminal.
 I am revulsed by the senseless acts of the involved Minneapolis police officers.

 Because of this action, many citizens of our country have expressed their constitutional right to peacefully protest this action.
 Unfortunately, others have taken advantage of the occasion to participate in additional criminal activity that further discredits the life of Mr. Floyd and create discord with law enforcement departments across the country.

 We share the same outrage and disgust at what happened to Mr. Floyd; however, we must find ways to come together and create change that matters.
 Because George Floyd’s life matters.
 Let his death not be in vain but be a catalyst for reform which creates equality and uniformity.
 My department stands with those who peacefully protest the inexcusable and mindless acts that led to the death of George Floyd.
 We also know that this incident tarnishes the profession that we chose.
 As officers, we take an oath to preserve the dignity and rights of all individuals.
 Regrettably, George Floyd did not receive that liberty, but I pray the carnage and wreckage from the incidents which have followed will not overshadow his untimely and unfortunate death.

 I think it is clear that many people do not trust the police and that is an issue that we are going to have to work on and work through for a long time, but this can be accomplished together without the distraction of looting, vandalism, and destruction.
 Officers do have a duty to protect citizens and property alike and it is our charge to do so.